qgadrian/smokex/README.md

 * [ ] Check: missing logs on worker processes?
 * [ ] Listen to tab event on the yaml editor to avoid jumping out and screwing with the browser
+* [ ] If a body is present the automatically add the `content-type` json to the request

 ### Nice to have (next prio)